 Why it works: A descending blow on the ball ensures that you hit the ball first, and preserve all the power in your downswing for delivery to the ball, not planet earth.
 For many Occasional Golfers, this is a very difficult thing to do consistently.

-We’ll have Rory McIlroy demonstrate this for us, but almost any pro golfer (or single-digit handicapper, for that matter) would do just as nicely.
+We’ll have Rory McIlroy demonstrate this for us, but almost any pro golfer (or single-digit handicapper, or anybody who just hit a good shot for that matter) would do just as nicely.
 All that grass and sand puffs up after impact, not before.
 Ball, then Ground.
 Have a look:

-- You may have insufficient lag on your downswing, causing you to cast or come over the top, and put deep divots into the ground.
+You may have insufficient lag on your downswing, causing you to cast or come over the top, and put deep divots into the ground.
 This will cause you to hack at the ball, making it very tough to hit the ball consistently due to the very steep angle of attack.
 Try the throw the stick drill to get the feel of good lag, and watch Sergio, the king of lag.

-- Your setup position might be bad.
+Your setup position might be bad.
 Your stance should feel as if you are about to sit on a barstool.
 This gives your arms the necessary space to take the inside path, and develop the necessary lag, to deliver the shallow, descending blow to the ball that you must have.

-- You must keep your head still throughout the swing to deliver the clubhead to the ball consistently.
+You must keep your head still throughout the swing to deliver the clubhead to the ball consistently.
 Try combining a good starter move with the Stack and Tilt spine angle trick to keep your head very still through impact.

 Copyright 2020-present, GolfTipReviews.com, All Rights Reserved.